-Work on your finances.
-Money problems and worrying about finances can distract you from your studies.
+Money problems and financial worries can distract you from your studies.
 Take some time to create a budget and plan how you are going to pay for your education.
 Remember, financial aid and scholarships are available to anyone attending college, not just kids.
 Talk with your school's financial aid office and find out what options are open to you.
 Having your finances in order can help you focus on your classes instead of worrying about money.

-Use strategies to manage test anxiety.
 Everyone feels nervous before a big test, but for some, test anxiety can be paralyzing.
-You have studied, you know the information and yet when you sit down to take the test you can't seem to remember anything.
-Strategies such as understanding the type of test you are taking, using positive self-talk, feeling confident in your knowledge of the topic and managing physical symptoms of anxiety help.
+You have studied, you know the information, and yet when you sit down to take the test, you can't seem to remember anything.
+Strategies such as understanding the type of test you are taking, using positive self-talk, feeling confident in your knowledge of the topic, and managing physical symptoms of anxiety help.
 Utilize anxiety management techniques you use in other parts of your life to manage fear of taking tests.

 Remember to congratulate yourself on a daily basis.
 Going back to school is a big achievement and you should be proud of yourself.
 Remind yourself often that you are working to improve your life and that the problems you are experiencing are temporary.
 As time goes on, they will work themselves out.